 ½ teaspoon freshly ground black pepper

-½ pack of the chicken-flavored seasoning foil pack Top Ramen Noodles
+½ pack of the chicken-flavored seasoning foil pack from Top Ramen Noodles

 Toast sesame seed and almonds on cookie sheet for about 5 minutes at 350 degrees.
 Watch closely as these will burn easily.
 Remove from oven and allow to cool.
 Combine these with broken-up Ramen Noodles.
 Set Aside.
 Reserve the foil chicken seasoning pack.
 In separate bowl combine, chicken, onions and cabbage.
 Toss to combine well.
 Set aside until ready to serve.
 Make dressing by combining sugar, vinegar, oil, salt, pepper and ½ of the chicken seasoning pack from the noodles.
 Mix well.